Enselic/rust/unix_sigpipe.md

 None that I am aware of.
 But it is worth noting that using `#[unix_sigpipe = "sig_dfl"]` and receiving a `SIGPIPE` means destructors will not run since the process will be immediately killed.
+I documented this in The Reference.

 ## Unresolved questions